Danton1/2800-202410-BBY34/README.md

 - **Landing Page Information:** Widgets display relevant climate information such as air quality and temperatures near the user's location.

 ### Health Information
-- **Personal Health Dashboard:** A dashboard where users can view their saved personal information and health records for easy access by medical professionals.
 - **Save Personal Information:** Users can save personal information such as the users’ medical/prescription info for easy access by their doctor.